zhaoyul/aposd-vs-clean-code/README.md

 	13 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
 	...
 	113||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 I expect that our readers will have to stare at this for some time, and also look at the code.
 But then there will be a _click_ in their brains and they'll say "Ohhh!
 Yes!
 I see it now!"

+**JOHN:**

+I found this diagram extremely hard to understand.
+It begs for supplemental English text to explain the basic ideas being presented.
+Even the syntax is non-obvious: what does `1111111111111111111111111` mean?

+Maybe we have a fundamental difference of philosophy here.
+I get the sense that you are happy giving readers a few clues and leaving it to them to put the clues together.
+Perhaps you don't mind if people have to stare at something for a while to figure it out?
+I don't agree with this approach: it results in wasted time, misunderstandings, and bugs.
+I think software should be totally *obvious*, where readers don't need to be clever or "stare at this for some time" to figure things out.
+Suffering followed by catharsis is great for Greek tragedies, but not for reading code.
+Every question a reader might have should be naturally answered, either in the code or in comments.
+Key ideas and important conclusions should be stated explicitly, not left for the reader to deduce.
+And, even if a reader is in a hurry and doesn't read the code very carefully, their first guesses about how things work (and why) should be correct.
+To me, that's clean code.

 ## John's Rewrite of PrimeGenerator